 VIEW ARCHIVE REPORTS

-Buyouts have continued their relatively strong performance, with stronger returns than in 2016.
+Buyouts have continued their relatively confident performance, with stronger returns than in 2016.
 Small buyouts have remained the strongest performers, with a since-inception IRR of 16.7%.
 Large buyouts have also seen an increase on a since-inception basis, with their IRR increasing to 15.6%.

 Venture capital funds on the whole have continued to improve over the short and long-term, with the five and ten year IRRs for venture up from 11.1% to 13.6% and from 6.2% to 6.6% respectively.